 - Whether or not you are able to get any money (compensation) if you are injured and how this money can be obtained

 Reading the informed consent document begins the informed consent process.
 This process includes a series of conversations between you and the research team.
 During these conversations the study researchers may also explain:

 - Other treatments, if any, that you might use instead of the treatment being used in the study (This allows you to know all your treatment options before joining the research study.)

-- How your records identifying you will be kept private
+- How the records identifying you will be kept private

 - Who can answer your questions about the research